 Excited to explore, we walk by shops and restaurants.
 Lanterns hang from the store fronts above the stone paths.
 Tour boats awaiting passengers and umbrellas floating above outdoor tables line the edges of the canal.
 Seeing an illuminated sign for beer in the window of Echo Coffee Bar, we walk inside.
 We quickly learn coffee bar means alcoholic beverages are available.
 Passing the dimly lit bar we walk through a glass door.
 Seating is scattered throughout an outdoor garden surrounding a small pond.
 Looking quite small from the outside, we are amazed at the amount of seating areas inside the restaurant.

 Exiting the restaurant, we walk by more store fronts before entering a small bar filled with strings of lights, memorabilia decorating the walls, and a small stage at the far corner.
 We have a seat at a table near the entrance and point to a picture of dumplings and a Chinese beer.
-Not seeing any water listed, I order a jasmine tea.
 We enjoy the eclectic atmosphere while a mix of English pop and Christmas music fills the air.
-After eating our dumplings and finishing our beers, I am still waiting for my steaming hot jasmine tea to cool.

-Hungry for dinner, we walk farther down Shantang Street.
-Spotting a less crowded restaurant, we walk inside.
-Sitting on a bench covered in decorative pillows at a table, rain begins to fall outside.
-We order a chicken and rice dish to split for dinner.
+Walking farther down Shantang Street, we enter a less crowded restaurant and sit on a bench covered in decorative pillows at a table as rain begins to fall outside.
 Not being prepared for rain, we finish our meal and walk quickly to find the closest shop selling umbrellas.
 Among many other items, we find a plaid umbrella for fifteen Yuan, about two dollars and fifty cents in US dollars.